lemra-org/router-companion-android/README.md

 DD-WRT is a Linux based alternative OpenSource firmware suitable for a great variety of WLAN routers and embedded systems.

 This mobile DD-WRT Companion lets you connect to, monitor and manage your DD-WRT routers on the go.
-It requires SSHd to be enabled on the router (and maybe external access if your router is behind a NAT network), and works with both private key and password based authentication methods.
+It requires SSHd to be enabled on the router (and maybe external access if your router is behind a NAT network).
+It works with both private key and password based authentication methods.

 Supported Platforms
 -------